 Baylee: I, it’s very hard to be.
 No, no. One’s talking to you computer.
 It’s very hard to sort of be comfortable within your own race when you know what people have done in the past.
 And you’re sort of representing that just by being here.

 Jakki: Yeah.
 I definitely understand that.
-I think that’s like, also why I’m, so- I advocate a lot for using my privilege and being very open and speech because being white has such a power and you need to utilize it in the best way possible.
+I think that’s like, also why I’m so- I advocate a lot for using my privilege and being very open in speech because being white has such a power and you need to utilize it in the best way possible.

 Baylee: That’s what I always say.
 Um, one other comment that I have to say is just because you realize that acting isn’t for you does not mean you failed.

 Jakki: Oh, I mean, I, the only reason why I say that I fail is because I got kicked out of the acting program.

 Baylee: I got kicked out of the speech pathology program at SIUE.
 And I say that I left on my own volition.
 It’s what you say.

 Jakki: It was drama filled.
 I know how to sell it, but I just say like, I’ve failed, like as an acting major, like I think I failed as an actor.
 I know I can go out and act.
 That’s the thing is, cause I know I don’t need a degree to go out in the theater.
 So I said, fuck you, if I want to pick up a script again, I know I can.

 Baylee: And I think that that’s, that’s what it is.
 It’s the beauty of acting is being able to it’s just so versatile and your position and parts and there’s just so many options.